CALL (800) 863-5312 TO SPEAK WITH A PERSONAL INJURY LAWYER FOR FREE

 Another circumstance affecting the duration of your case is the pre-trial negotiation process.
 If your case requires a formal lawsuit and trial, the case may take one to three years to resolve.
 The resolution date of a lawsuit depends highly on the court’s docket and the ongoing negotiations with the insurance company.

-Who will Pay for the Costs of the Personal Injury Case?
+Will I Pay for My Personal Injury Case?

 If the claimant has been injured, they will often be dealing with a mountain of medical bills and most victims can’t afford to shell out thousands of dollars to pay for the expenses not covered by their insurance.
 Further, there are not only medical expenses but there are also numerous other expenditures as a part of the pre-trial evidence process (e.g. the costs of obtaining documents such as medical records, police reports, etc.) and the court filing process.